 The younger man with the blue shirt resumed his position behind the desk and spoke softly while the fat man breathed heavy and menacingly.

-He shrugged his shoulders, “Yes but they let me through on the ferry.”
+‘Yes but they let me through on the ferry.’

 The man sat back and frowned.
-“Maybe they make mistake, they not see.”
+‘Maybe they make mistake, the not see.’

-“So how was I supposed to know, it’s not my mistake.
-I paid the money and got the visa, that’s all.”
-He said it with confidence while looking the man in the eyes trying not to sound cocky.
+‘So how was I supposed to know, it’s not my mistake.
+I paid the money and got the visa, that’s all.’
+He tried not to sound cocky.

 The man sat back silently and stared at the passport as if it contained some significant answer that would change the course of the universe permanently.
 He closed the passport and threw it on the table.

-“Was he waiting for a bribe?
-I’m so sick of human corruption.
-It’s never-ending.’
+‘Was he waiting for a bribe?’
 Kevin thought.